Summary

 With retail media Connected TV (CTV) ad spending projected to grow three times faster than retail media search in 2025, brands are leveraging advanced targeting and retail media’s commerce signals to deliver personalized, measurable campaigns.
 Skai’s the State of Retail Media 2025 report reveals key opportunities in enhancing brand awareness, driving engagement, and using data-driven targeting, positioning CTV as a crucial channel for future retail media success.

 The move from traditional linear TV to streaming platforms is reshaping how people engage with media and how advertisers reach their audiences.
 Consumers are rapidly abandoning traditional broadcast and cable television, increasingly choosing Connected TV (streaming and on-demand video services) that offer more personalized, flexible viewing experiences.
 According to eMarketer, CTV average daily viewing in the U.S. is projected to nearly double by 2026, clearly highlighting the declining relevance of traditional TV.
+According to Nielsen 2025, most U.S. TV viewing time is ad-supported and a substantial share of that viewing is streaming—reinforcing why streaming-first planning has become table stakes for modern advertisers.

 As commerce media evolves, its goal is to surround consumers with relevant, data-driven touchpoints that drive them to shop—and television has always been a key part of that equation as a foundational role in product discovery.
 Now, with the advanced targeting and measurement capabilities of CTV, it can go beyond upper-funnel awareness to also support mid- and bottom-funnel objectives, making it a more versatile tool for commerce-driven strategies.
+This shift accelerates when teams run CTV alongside an omnichannel marketing platform that unifies planning, activation, and measurement across walled gardens and retail media networks.

 Brands are seizing the opportunity with retail media CTV ad spending projected to grow about three times faster than retail media search in 2025.
+According to IAB 2024, CTV ad spend surpassed $20B in 2023 and was projected to keep growing in 2024—supporting why advertisers are prioritizing scalable video strategies as budgets migrate from linear to digital video.

 Today we explore recent insights from our 2025 State of Retail Media report, which surveyed retail media marketers to better understand their challenges, strategies, and perspectives—including valuable insights on the role of CTV within retail media.

 Retail media uniquely leverages powerful commerce signals such as purchase history, browsing activity, product searches, and other first-party retailer data points.
 These signals are invaluable because they enable marketers to precisely target and personalize their advertising efforts around shopping behavior, significantly boosting campaign effectiveness and efficiency.
-One of the hallmarks of commerce media is the broader application of these signals to help other channels—like social media, search engines, and now CTV—target shoppers across the entire funnel.
+That’s why many brands treat retail media solutions as the operating layer for translating retailer data into addressable audiences across channels like CTV.

 The power of retail media’s commerce signals combined with CTV’s reach and engagement is shaping the future of television advertising, with eMarketer forecasting ad spending to triple by 2028, reaching $10.28 billion.